sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 ## Upgrading from Sparkle 1.20 and older

-Support for EDDSA (ed25519) signatures has been added.
+Support for EdDSA (ed25519) signatures has been added.
 We recommend migrating to the new keys.

  1. Run `bin/generate_keys`.
-It will generate a new EDDSA keypair and print a public key.
+It will generate a new EdDSA keypair and print a public key.
  2. Add the public key to your app's `Info.plist` as `SUPublicEDKey` property.

 If you're using `generate_appcast` tool, that's all you need.

 If you were using manual DSA signing with the `sign_update` script, the script has been moved to `bin/old_dsa_scripts`.
-The new `sign_update` tool is only for EDDSA keys.
+The new `sign_update` tool is only for EdDSA keys.
 To transition to new keys, you will need to use both tools.

 ## Upgrading from Sparkle 1.15 and older